Caring for Tahitian Pearls

 Tahitian pearls, like all pearls, are organic and relatively soft, but with gentle, loving care they can keep their beauty through generations.
 First and foremost, remember the adage "pearls should be the last thing you put on and the first thing you should take off."

-*A pearl's skin can be damaged by chemicals found in lotions, cosmetics and perfumes.
+Yes.
+However, pearls can be damaged by chemicals found in lotions, cosmetics and perfumes.
 This is why your pearls should be put on after your hair and make up are completely done.

 It varies from person to person, but perspiration can affect a pearl's surface.
 It's not a bad idea to wipe them clean with a soft cloth after you wear them.